aws-amplify/amplify-swift/CONTRIBUTING.md

 ```
 git clone git@github.com:GITHUBUSERNAME/aws-sdk-ios.git
-# change your GITHUBUSERNAME to your github username before running this command.
+# change your GITHUBUSERNAME to your Github username before running this command.
 ```

 ### Step 4: Work your magic